-My project pursues two sub-projects:
+My project involves two sub-projects:

-- Crowd-Sourced Images – A Repository for Critical Research and Artificial Intelligence: The digital image is located between popular visual media, a commodity that can be monetized, and as a repository for the further development of image recognition through artificial intelligence and machine learning: also pictures taken by amateurs are used for image recognition and automated key wording.
+Crowd-Sourced Images: a Repository for Critical Research and Artificial Intelligence: The digital image is located at the intersection of popular visual media, monetizable commodities, and its role as repository for the further development of image recognition through artificial intelligence and machine learning.
+Pictures taken by amateurs are also used for image recognition and automated key wording.

-Dr. Evelyn Runge, Universität zu Köln
+Dr. Evelyn Runge, University of Cologne